evanswang/design-disordered/README.md

 ## Individual
 You can train an individual system by using the "scripts/run_individual.sh" script.
 The scipt generates a random initial energy minimized state with initial parameters, applies optimization, and saves the evolution of objective and parameters and the optimized configuration.

+## Ensemble
+To reproduce the optimization process for ensemble averaged properties in the main text, you can run the demo "scripts/run_ensemble.sh".
+Note that, we use "pmap" to parallel compute the property over 8 samples,

 # Citation